CV-Anonymous/ApeLearning/Person-ReID/Readme.md

 Notes
 ---------
 The codes are expanded on a [Re-ID Strong Baseline](https://github.com/michuanhaohao/reid-strong-baseline).
-Thus, the baseline has some authors information, which is not belong to any author in our paper.
+Thus, the baseline has some authors information, which are not belong to any author in our paper.